2007 Ecuadorian Constituent Assembly referendum

-A referendum on establishing a Constituent Assembly to write the new constitution was held in Ecuador on 15 April 2007.
-After its approval by 87% of voters, a Constituent Assembly Election was held on 30 September 2007 with Correa's PAIS Alliance taking the majority of seats.
+A referendum on establishing a Constituent Assembly to write a new constitution was held in Ecuador on 15 April 2007.
+After its approval by 87% of voters, a Constituent Assembly election was held on 30 September 2007 with Correa's PAIS Alliance taking the majority of seats.
 The assembly was to sit for a maximum of 180 days with a possible 60-day-extension.

 Background

 The referendum was called by President Rafael Correa on 15 January 2007, and was originally planned to be held on 18 March 2007.
-On 23 January 2007, the Electoral Court decided to send the referendum call to Congress for consideration, which later approved it in a vote that was boycotted by a large number of parliamentarians.
+On 23 January 2007 the Electoral Court decided to send the referendum call to Congress for consideration, which later approved it in a vote that was boycotted by a large number of parliamentarians.
 A poll taken in January showed 70% of voters to be in favour of the proposal.